Al-rimi/submit-pak/README.md

     <img src="screenshots/screenshot-phone.jpg" alt="Screenshot Phone" height="320px">
 </p>

-The **Submit** package provides a simple and customizable system for managing student submissions.
-Designed for Laravel applications, it offers essential tools to streamline student assignment submission processes with minimal setup.
+A simple and customizable system for managing submissions.
+Designed for Laravel applications, it offers essential tools to streamline submission processes with minimal setup.

 ## **Installation**